 In 1939 Christ’s Hospital for Girls accommodated approximately 280 girls, 30 teachers and 22 support staff.
-Miss Norah Cicely Craig11 had been Headmistress since 1921.
+Miss Norah Cicely Craig13 had been Headmistress since 1921.

 Kingsmead Residential (Special) School

 Kingsmead Residential School was established in 1919 as a training school for “mentally defective children” according to Simpson’s Directory of Hertford 1930-31.
 Children who we would now refer to as having learning difficulties.
-The building was built in 1869 as the Poor Law Institution (Workhouse.)
-In 1939 John Edwards Tookey12 was headmaster with Edith, his wife as matron of the school.
+The building was built in 1869 as the Poor Law Institution (Workhouse) whose residents were moved to Ware in 1919.
+In 1939 John Edwards Tookey14 was headmaster with Edith, his wife as matron of the school.

 Stratton Park School

 Stratton Park School was a private school run at Brickendonbury by John Warren Clouston and Henriette, his wife.
 It opened around 1934 in Brickendon.

 - THE COWPER TESTIMONIAL SCHOOL HERTFORD A History of the School by Len Green, Hertford & Ware Local History Society Occasional Paper No. 3.